-Were you accused of committing a serious violent crime in San Diego, CA?
+Were you accused of committing a serious violent crime in San Diego, California?
 If arrested and charged, you’ll be facing serious prison time and a permanent criminal record.
 Contact an experienced San Diego serious violent crimes lawyer at Blair Defense Criminal Lawyers immediately to start building the aggressive defense you need.

 How Blair Defense Criminal Lawyers Can Help as Your San Diego Serious Violent Crimes Lawyer